 Will vaporizer air mixer skid be set to provide LPA at same pressure, specific gravity, BTU content and density as natural gas, or should a second gas flow meter and PRV be required for LPA to each boiler?

 The LPA shall be mixed to be a synthetic natural gas.
-Redundant flow meter and PRV is not required.
+Redundant flow meter and PRV is not required per basis of design.
+Ensure provided PRV can accommodate both 10 PSIG synthetic and 30 PSIG natural gas.
+For the Flow meter, manufacturer shall provide correction factor for the 10 PSIG Synthetic gas.
+When the manual change over at the boiler is conducted, the controls for the flow meter shall meter for the synthetic gas.

 Drawings MP602 only shows a single feedwater header feeding the boilers from the feedwater pump set.
 Typical VA arrangement is to have two headers, so one can be worked without shutting down the plant.
 Is only one header required for this plant?